miguel811/barebones_setup/README.md

 This is an example of how you may give instructions on setting up your project locally.
 To get a local copy up and running follow these steps.

+The docker images used here
+- node:lts
+- redis:alpine
+- minio/minio:latest
+- axllent/mailpit:latest
+- phpmyadmin:5.1
+- php:8.3-fpm
+- mysql:8.0
+- nginx

+Docker uses some volumes :
+- mysql and redis need their volumes so we can restart the system without losing data
+- some development folders shared with the host so its easier to develop
+- public files shared between the backoffice and the loadbalancer, it will serve some files directly instead of requesting them from the backoffice

 ### Prerequisites

 This is an list of things you need to use the software and how to install them.